AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/control-panel-overview.md

 ### Administrator rights

 Administrator rights are required to access to the [!UICONTROL Control Panel].
-The following video explains how to add an administrator to a Campaign instance
+The following video explains how to add an administrator to a Campaign instance.

 >[!VIDEO](https://video.tv.adobe.com/v/27147?quality=12)